voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 ### 1.1.3 Excluded Features <a name="1.1.3-excluded-features" />
 - Not a nutrition app.
 It is not supposet to recommend meal plans, diets, count calories or anything else along those lines.
 - Not a video platform.
 Not supposet to have recorded workout videos to follow.

+## 1.2 Scope <a name="1.1-scope" />
+### 1.2.1 Products to be Produced
+- myJym app

+### 1.2.2 What Will the Software Product Do
+- Assist users in creating workouts, working out and connecting with trainers

 ## 1.3 <a name="1.3" />